secure-systems-lab/code-style-guidelines/python.md

       foo()
   ```
   Note that function definitions may also deindent the closing parenthesis to
-  align with the `def` keyword as demonstrated in the Google Python Style Guide
+  align with the `def` keyword, as demonstrated in the Google Python Style Guide
   [Type
   Annotations](https://google.github.io/styleguide/pyguide.html#3192-line-breaking)
   section.